ole-old/Data-Builder/README.md

 5. The service will prepare data and place it inside the Bell-Installer directory in Data-Builder.
 Installer is now ready to install App with chosen data!

 ## Notes for QA
-Using the BeLL installer created as above, the resulting installed BeLL app should have the courses and resources that were chosen through this Data-Builder tool.
+After completing an iteration of data building operation, any subsequent installs of BeLL app using the 'Bell-Installer-for-Windows' tool inside the data-builder should have the chosen courses and resources in them (the installed apps).